levicherrin/aws-web-hosting/README.md

 ### Service Descriptions

-1. **Amazon Simple Storage Service (Amazon S3)** is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+1. **Simple Storage Service (S3)** is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.

     Buckets are the containers for objects.
 You can have one or more buckets.
 For each bucket, you can control access to it (who can create, delete, and list objects in the bucket), view access logs for it and its objects, and choose the geographical region where Amazon S3 will store the bucket and its contents.